cran/pakret/README.md

 <!-- separator -->

-    We used the R package foo (v.
-1.0.0; Fastandfurius, Clausus, and Lastopus (2020)) to analyse the data.
+    We used the R package *foo* (v.
+1.0.0, Fastandfurius, Clausus, and Lastopus 2020) to analyse the data.

     ## References

     Fastandfurius, Caius, Numerius Clausus, and Marcus Lastopus.
-2020. *Foo:
+2020.
-    Alea Jacta Est*.
+    *<span class="nocase">foo</span>: Alea Jacta Est*.

 Note that by default pakret writes new references into the first `.bib` file specified in the bibliography list.
 You can change which `.bib`